Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Scoring Candidate Counterparts to Subsolar Mass Gravitational-Wave Events

 \subsection{AGN Association Score}

 We introduce a new subscore for 2D association with AGN.
-For most of the relevant transients (KNe, KNe-in-SNe, and super-KNe), association with an AGN should disqualify the candidate as being the EM counterpart to the GW event.
+For most of the relevant transients (KNe, KNe-in-SNe, and super-KNe), we make the simplifying assumption that direct (a $\sim$few kpc) association with an AGN should disqualify the candidate as being the EM counterpart to the GW event.
 When vetting for BBH-induced AGN flaring, association with an AGN should instead favor the candidate.
 We thus define $S_{\mathrm{AGN},T}$, which takes on a value of zero or one dependent on the transient in question and association with an AGN or lack thereof.
 When vetting for KNe, KNe-in-SNe, or super-KNe (\ie, when $T =$ KN, KN-in-SN, or super-KN), a candidate is assigned $S_{\mathrm{AGN},T} = 0$ when associated with an AGN, disfavoring the candidate, and 1 when unassociated.
 When vetting for AGN flares ($T =$ AGN-flare), a candidate is assigned $S_{\mathrm{AGN},T} = 1$ when associated with an AGN, favoring the candidate, and 0 when unassociated.

 We crossmatch candidates with AGN using version 8 of the Million Quasars (Milliquas) catalog \citep{flesch23_milliquasv8}.
 We consider a candidate associated with an AGN if it lies within 2$''$ ($\sim 93~\mathrm{Mpc}$) of said AGN, consistent with our criterion for point source association.